 This post may include affiliate links.
 Thank you for your support.

-Update: This post was originally published in October 2019.
-I made updates to include more information about this French toast bake.
-Plus, I added a recipe video to show you how easy this recipe is to make!
+Update: This recipe was originally published in October 2019.
+I made updates to the article below to include more information about this making this recipe for French toast with pumpkin at home.

 Hi, friends!
 I hope you love pumpkin, because I’m so excited to introduce you to my favorite fall breakfast (or brunch, lunch and dinner) dish!